flenniken/collections/docs/collection-maker.md

 * thumbnails page -- the collection description under the thumbnails
 * image page -- each photo's description

-Use the maker page to set the photo order.
+Use the maker page to set which photos are in the collection.
+On localhost as admin, long-press a thumbnail on the thumbnails page to drag it to a new place.
+The order is saved through the admin API.
+Run `g all` so the image page matches.

 Build first: